abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Tally-let-us-build-a-tool-like-tokei.md

             0.7958 +- 0.0206 seconds time elapsed  ( +-  2.58% )
 ```

+### conclusion
+Based on the result, I think the `parallel` won't make too great improvement.
-Seems the most time killer is not the `line counter`
+Seems the most time killer is not the `line counter`, it's the `filepath walker`.
-It's `filepath walker`
+But my result is very abbreviate, It effected by many factors (I'll do more test at the future)

 ## Optimize2 - Bufio scanner countline
 [tally - main.go#L145-L182](https://github.com/abcdlsj/share/blob/fd5bb216a651246352a25d27ddc189396cdec13a/go/tally/main.go#L145-L182)

 ```shell